The Art of Science Communication

 The course is eight weeks long — six weeks of learning and two weeks for preparation and delivery of final presentations.

-Before the course begins, each participant records a short (five-minute) presentation on a scientific topic (preferably the participant’s research topic).
-The presentation should be appropriate for members of the lay public (not a scientific/expert audience).
+In the first week of the course, each participant records a short, five-minute talk on a scientific topic (preferably the participant’s research topic or topic of interest).
+The talk should be appropriate for the general public or non-expert audience.
 This “before” video is used as a reference point for the weekly discussions and homework assignments and helps measure participant progress.

-Each week, participants watch video lectures, read background materials and review other resources.
+Each week, participants watch instructional video content, read background materials and review other resources.
 Weekly homework assignments help participants master the material.
-There are mandatory weekly discussions (one-hour video chat sessions via platforms such as Skype or Google Hangouts) during which participants discuss that week’s content and assignments.
-Discussions are led by members of the ASBMB Science Outreach and Communication Committee and course graduates.
+There are mandatory weekly discussions (one-hour video chat sessions via Zoom) during which participants discuss that week’s content and assignments.
+Discussions are facilitated by members of the ASBMB Science Outreach and Communication Committee and course graduates.

-The final course project is another recorded presentation.
+The final course assignment is another recorded (5-minute) talk.

 Participants should plan to dedicate three to four hours to the course per week.
 Those who finish all the course requirements receive a certificate of completion.